Make-or-buy programs

 - Evaluation and Negotiation

-- Contracting officers must evaluate and negotiate make-or-buy programs before contract award and may incorporate them into the contract, especially for major systems or when technical/cost risks warrant oversight.
+- Contracting officers evaluate and negotiate make-or-buy programs before award, and may incorporate them into contracts, especially for major systems or high-risk cost-reimbursable contracts.

 Responsibilities